 Do you know what your DNA says about how you might process certain medications?
-With pharmacogenomics testing at home, you can identify prescription medications that may be ineffective or unsafe for you.
+With pharmacogenomics testing at home, prescription medications that may be ineffective or unsafe for you can be identified.
 This test is currently available through participating employers and benefits providers, with all prescription decisions being made by your doctor.

 Benefits of our Personalized Medicine Program

-Rather than spending critical time going through multiple rounds of medication adjustments to get the drugs and dosage just right, our Corigen® Medication Safety Program helps ensure you are taking the right medication for you – right away.
+Rather than spending critical time going through multiple rounds of medication adjustments to get the drugs and dosage just right, our Corigen® Medication Safety Program helps your healthcare provider ensure you are taking the right medication for you – right away.

-The benefits of personalized medicine using our convenient at-home pharmacogenomics testing include:
+The benefits of such personalized medicine using our convenient at-home pharmacogenomics testing include: